mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 of this satellite, which presumably broke up due to gravitational stresses.

-The world’s population numbers in tens of billions.
-As with many very high population worlds, Trin’s people are concentrated in very large cities surrounded by agricultural areas.
-Even with such a large population, there is plenty of land and well–regulated agriculture using high–technology methods is quite capable of feeding Trin’s billions without resorting to bulk food imports or low–quality subsistence rations.
+The world's population numbers in tens of billions.
+As with many very high population worlds, Trin's people are concentrated in very large cities surrounded by agricultural areas.
+Even with such a large population, there is plenty of land and well–regulated agriculture using high–technology methods is quite capable of feeding Trin's billions without resorting to bulk food imports or low–quality subsistence rations.
 Indeed, Trin is a strong contender for one of the best places to live in Charted Space.